-The interview schedule should be thought of as a table with one column for each team member.
-A time frame on the left margin gives the number of allowable slots for the interviews.
+The interview schedule should be a table with one column for each team member across the top and time slots on the left margin.
+Consultants may be able to provide examples to institutional personnel to assist them in conceptualizing the interview schedule.
 Whenever possible, the scheduler should be cognizant of teaching and travel schedules.
-Generally, all faculty who teach full-time in the program should be on campus for interviews during the visit.
 Programs with heavy afternoon and evening classes will need to work with the Commission consultant to balance the time commitments of the team.
 Scheduling interviews during the late afternoon of the first full day will be critical for campuses with evening classes.
-If getting to the institution is a challenge, interviews may take place via technology.
-Institutions selecting this option should discuss the specific needs with the commission consultant well in advance of the visit.
+Interviews may take place via technology, if needed.

-The most frequent concerns expressed by Team Leads/members relate to lengthy introductions which delay the onset of the interviews, gaps in the interview schedule, significant imbalances in the numbers of interviews scheduled, and insufficient privacy for sensitive interviews.
+The most frequent concerns expressed by team leads/members relate to lengthy introductions which delay the onset of the interviews, gaps in the interview schedule, significant imbalances in the numbers of interviews scheduled, and insufficient privacy for sensitive interviews.
 Institutions are urged to attend to these concerns.

-Interview schedules should also include adequate breaks for team members to examine documents and other evidence.
+The schedule must also allow sufficient time during each day for document review and team meetings.
+Interviews should not be scheduled after 6:00 p.m. without agreement from both the team lead and Commission consultant.

-Institutions are encouraged to not just “invite” interviewees, but to take steps to ensure they will actually attend.
-Confirmation calls in the days just prior to the visit are advisable.
-Schedulers are urged to think about over-booking slightly to account for individuals that may not make the interview, to avoid, if possible, scheduling one constituency (e.g., program completers) into only one afternoon, and to entice off-campus constituents with additional reasons to make the journey to campus.
+Institutions are encouraged to not just “invite” interviewees, but to take steps to ensure they will attend.
+Confirmation calls or emails in the days just prior to the visit are advisable.
+Schedulers are urged to over book the number of interviewees to account for individuals that may not make the interview.
+Scheduling one constituency (e.g., program completers) only once should be avoided as it will not give team members any opportunity to follow-up on comments or new information that may come out in an interview session.
+For in-person site visits, schedulers should consider the institution’s technology spaces such as “smart” classrooms or conference rooms where interviews with off-campus constituents can be held or consider ways to entice these individuals to make the journey to campus.
 The institution may also wish to combine an alumni event, professional development offering, or some special activity with group interviews to encourage candidates, program completers, master teachers, and district-employed supervisors to come to the campus.
-A final option is to have someone available to make stand-by calls or to provide the names and telephone numbers of individuals who could be interviewed by telephone.
+A final suggestion is to have someone at the institution available to make stand-by calls or to provide the names and telephone numbers to the team lead and Commission consultant of individuals who could be interviewed by telephone.

-Given the importance of the interview process to the final team recommendation and the complexities of bringing large numbers of people on and off campus, institutional planning teams should begin early to develop plans for handling this element of the program evaluation.
+Given the importance of the interview process to the team’s accreditation recommendation and the complexities of ensuring sufficient representation and participation in interviews, it is important that institutional planning teams begin early to develop plans for handling this element of the program evaluation.

 IV.
 The Accreditation Site Team Daily Schedule

-The length of each accreditation site visit will depend a number of factors including the number and size of the programs, enrollment, and the results of the Common Standards and program standards reviews processes.
-Generally, the length of a visit for a larger institutions with many programs will be 4 days, while smaller institutions with one or two programs will likely be 3 days in length.
-Again, however, the specific facts surrounding the particulars related to the institution and its programs will determine the length of time of the visit.
-The information presented below is provided as general guidelines as to the length and structure of a typical accreditation visit.
-The Commission consultant will work with the institution and the Team Lead to ensure the appropriate number of days and structure for the visit that will allow the team to accomplish its objectives.
+The length of each accreditation site visit will depend on a number of factors including the number and size of the programs, enrollment, and the results of the Program Review and Common Standards review processes.
+Generally, the length of a visit for larger institutions with many programs will be four days, while smaller institutions with one or two programs could be three days in length.
+HThe specific facts surrounding the particulars related to the institution and its programs will determine the length of time of the visit.
+The information presented below is provided as general guidelines regarding the length and structure of a typical accreditation visit.
+The Commission consultant will work with the institution and the team lead to ensure the appropriate number of days and structure for the visit that will allow the team to accomplish its objectives.

-Day One:
+Day One